 I am not a lazy cook.
-But the pleasures I derive from making tortillas and butter and pasta from scratch do not seem to translate to prepping leafy greens.
+But the pleasures I derive from making tortillas and pasta from scratch do not seem to translate to prepping leafy greens.
 Likely because they transform so little in the hands, going from a head of gritty lettuce to a bowl of clean leaves is just not that satisfying for me – there’s minimal kitchen alchemy there.

 Given the proliferation of bags upon bags of pre-washed packaged greens in the supermarket produce section, I know I’m not alone.
 How easy to buy a bag, open, eat.
 But there’s too much about them that doesn’t sit right with me … so I pass them by, a bit wistfully, and convince myself that the act of proper kitchen prep work is a wonderfully zen pastime.

 But the truth is, even though I might have fun complaining, it’s not a big deal and it’s so worth it (and actually can be really lovely).
 While packaged salads may be better than not eating greens at all, there are plenty of reasons why they pale in comparison.
 Consider the following:

 1. You lose the good stuffJo Robinson, author of Eating on the Wild Side: The Missing Link to Optimum Health, told NPR, "Many of these prepackaged greens might be two weeks old.
 They're not going to taste as good, and many of their health benefits are going to be lost before we eat them."
 She advises, "If you take your lettuce right from the store and rinse it and dry it – and then if you rip it into bite-sized pieces before you store it – you're going to increase the antioxidant activity … fourfold."